clab/dynet/doc/source/python_saving_tutorial.rst

 Saving an entire model
 ======================

-In the first option, complete ``ParameterCollection`` object is saved.
+The first option is to save the complete ``ParameterCollection`` object.
 At loading time, the user should define and allocate the same parameter objects that were present in the model when it was saved, and in the same order (this usually amounts to having the same parameter creation called by both code paths), and then call ``populate`` on the ``ParameterCollection`` object containing the parameters that should be loaded.

 .. code:: python